mmmuscus/Shadow-Functions-Engine/README.md

 ```cpp
 char newScreen[SCREENROWS][SCREENCOLS];
 ```
-**Usage:** This array holds textures of the screen part of the console window.
+**Usage:** This array holds textures of the "screen" part of the console window.

 **Notes:** For the explanation of the segmentation of the console window click [here](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays).
 ### 3.3.15. oldMenu